danielhcertuche/danielhcertuche/README.md

 Hi, I’m Daniel Certuche

-- 👀 I’m interested in ...
+I’m interested in Data Science and sofware develoment

-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning JAVA

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me: danielcert3@gmail.com

 <!---
 danielhcertuche/danielhcertuche is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.